Carloco1980/Carloco1980/README.md

 # Carlos Santander Díaz

-### Digital Designer & Solutions Developer
+### Digital Designer building reusable digital ecosystems

+> **Design once.
+Reuse everywhere.
+Build ecosystems, not isolated solutions.**

-Designing reusable digital ecosystems focused on WordPress, automation, AI-assisted solutions and data visualization.
+I design reusable digital ecosystems that combine WordPress, automation and data visualization to create scalable solutions for institutions, organizations and knowledge management initiatives.

 ---

-## About Me
+# About Me

-I design and develop reusable digital solutions that combine design, software development, automation and data visualization to improve institutional processes and knowledge management.
+I am a **Digital Designer** focused on designing and developing reusable digital ecosystems that simplify institutional processes through software, automation and data visualization.

-My work focuses on:
+My work combines design thinking with software development to create scalable, maintainable and reusable solutions.

+## Areas of Focus

-- Digital Solution Design
+- Digital Product Design
 - WordPress Ecosystem Development
-- Process Automation
+- Automation Workflows
-- AI-assisted Solutions
 - Data Visualization
+- Knowledge Visualization
-- Digital Transformation
+- AI-assisted Workflows

 ---

-## Current Projects

-### Nexus Ecosystem
+# Nexus Ecosystem

-Nexus Ecosystem is a modular collection of reusable tools and components designed to accelerate the development of digital solutions for WordPress and institutional platforms.
+The **Nexus Ecosystem** is a collection of reusable frameworks, themes, plugins and automation tools designed to accelerate the development of digital solutions.

+Its goal is to create modular components that can evolve independently while working together as a unified platform.

 Current repositories include:

-- Nexus Theme
+- **Nexus Theme**
-- OIID Explorer
+- **OIID Explorer**
-- OIID CSV to JSON
+- **OIID CSV to JSON**

 ---

-## Featured Projects
+# Featured Projects

-### Nexus Theme
+## Nexus Theme

-A lightweight WordPress framework built around a plugin-first architecture, reusable components and long-term maintainability.
+A lightweight WordPress framework theme focused on reusable layouts, Elementor compatibility and plugin-based architecture.

 ### OIID Explorer

-An interactive WordPress plugin that transforms structured JSON datasets into dashboards, charts and visual exploration interfaces.
+An interactive knowledge visualization plugin that transforms institutional JSON datasets into dashboards, charts and visual analytics.

 ### OIID CSV to JSON

 A lightweight utility that automates the transformation of CSV datasets into optimized JSON files for visualization projects.

+### After Effects Automation

+Workflow automation scripts that accelerate educational audiovisual production and publishing processes.

 ---

-## Technologies
+# Technologies

 - WordPress
 - PHP